joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/README.md

 Why is the last item `undefined`?

+- What is the `spread operator`?
+When/how is it used?
+- What ist he `rest operator`?
+When/how is it used?

 ## Main Problem

 Let's look at some code and figure out how long it takes.